 Below are some helpful steps to guide you in creating a career plan customized to your interests and ambitions.
 Still have questions?
 We are here to help -- set up an appointment with a Career Advisor to get started or review your plan.

 8 Steps to an Effective Career Plan

 - Identify Your Career Options.
 Develop a refined list of career options by examining your interests, skills, and values through self-assessment.
 Narrow your career options by reviewing career information, researching companies, and talking to professionals in the field.
 You can further narrow your list when you take part in experiences such as shadowing, volunteering, and internships.
-MyPlan, an online self-assessment tool offered through our office, can be a useful starting point.
+MIT students can log in to access MyPlan, an online self-assessment tool offered through our office, can be a useful starting point.